PACC COVID-19 UPDATES

 All businesses must follow general safe business practices as they reopen.
 Those include requiring face coverings for all employees, and recommending them for clients and customers at all times; conducting daily health assessments or self-evaluations of employees; maintaining good hygiene and social distancing; cleaning and sanitizing workplaces; and limiting capacity to meet social distancing guidelines.

-• Wearing a mask in public is strongly recommended, but not required.
+• Wearing a mask in public is strongly recommended, and required in some cities.

 For the latest updates and information about the virus nationally, visit the CDC’s Coronavirus page.